How many times have you heard the phrase, “I was just trying to help.” Ironically, I think that might be the least helpful thing we can say.

 Growing mass amounts of crops in a short time produces low-quality and often dangerous results.

-Farming begins and ends with soil.
+The reason is because farming (like influence) begins and ends with soil.

 If the farmer decides to take a short-term approach by planting in the soil repeatedly every season without allowing it to regenerate, the soil loses its nutrients, becomes infertile, and becomes a more inviting environment for pests.